Infiniti QX80: First facelift (2015)

-In 2013 for the 2014 model year, Infiniti renamed their entire product line, so the QX56 was rebadged as the QX80 in April 2014.
-Coinciding with the renaming, the QX80 arrived at the New York International Auto Show with a mid-generational refresh, receiving new headlights and taillights with new front and rear fascias, restyled bi-xenon HID projector headlamps with LED daytime running lights, front LED turn signals (located on front bumper with new LED fog lights), new wheel designs (including a new 22-inch forged-aluminum version), three new exterior colors, and a number of interior refinements for the 2015 model year.
-The new flagship trim level for 2015 is the QX80 Limited which features all the QX80 packages and optional equipment that is available on other QX80 trim levels, while its standard on the new QX80 Limited trim level, standard Intelligent All Wheel Drive (AWD), and restyled LED clear lens taillights instead of the LED red lens taillights, however the QX80 Limited trim level is not available with the second row bench seating which increases the passenger capability from 7 seats to 8 seats.
+The 2015 model year QX80 arrived at the 2014 New York International Auto Show with a mid-generational refresh, receiving new headlights and taillights with new front and rear fascias, restyled bi-xenon HID projector headlamps with LED daytime running lights, front LED turn signals (located on front bumper with new LED fog lights), new wheel designs (including a new 22-inch forged-aluminum version), three new exterior colors, and a number of interior refinements.
+The new flagship trim level for 2015 is the QX80 Limited, which features all the QX80 packages and optional equipment available on other trim levels as standard, as well as standard Intelligent All Wheel Drive (AWD), and restyled LED clear lens taillights instead of the LED red lens taillights.
+However, the Limited trim level is not available with the second row bench seating which increases the passenger capability from 7 seats to 8 seats.
 Naoyuki Ohkoshi was responsible for exterior design work on the facelift QX80 in 2012.

-As of 2017, the Infiniti QX80 is available in the United States (including all US territories), Canada, Mexico, China (including Macau and Hong Kong), the GCC markets, Russia, Ukraine, Azerbaijan, South Korea, Dominican Republic, Guam, Panama, Australia, Malaysia, Singapore and Vietnam.
-An RHD version was available in some markets as part of the facelift in late 2014.
+As of 2017, the QX80 was available in the United States (including all US territories), Canada, Mexico, China (including Macau and Hong Kong), the GCC markets, Russia, Ukraine, Azerbaijan, South Korea, Dominican Republic, Guam, Panama, Australia, New Zealand, Indonesia, Malaysia, Singapore, and Vietnam.
+A RHD version was available in some markets as part of the facelift in late 2014.

 In late 2016, the 2017 Armada was released and it switched to the Y62 Patrol body, so the Armada is once again a mechanical twin of the QX80 (formerly QX56) since the 2010 model years.

 Second facelift (2018)

 The QX80 Monograph Concept was a design study that previewed a significant second facelift to QX80 for the 2018 model year, launched in December 2017.
 It retained its 5.6-liter V8 engine and basic architecture.
 The QX80 Monograph was unveiled at the 2017 New York International Auto Show.
 The revised QX80 debuted at the Dubai International Motor Show, on 14 November 2017.
 The facelift has redesigned grille, hood, new LED headlamps, and full LED taillamps with bumper-installed rear turn signal lights.

-In 2021 for the 2022 model year, Infiniti updated the QX80 featuring an all-new infotainment system and a 12.3 touchscreen display, replacing the dated two-screen setup.
+In August 2021 for the 2022 model year, Infiniti updated the QX80 featuring an all-new infotainment system and a 12.3 touchscreen display, replacing the dated two-screen setup.
 The QX80 also features new climate control switches, wireless charging, Android Auto and Apple CarPlay with navigation standard is included with the QX80 and Infiniti's InTouch connected services.
 The interior revision is almost identical to the related Armada with its 2021 refresh.

+Third generation (Z63; 2024)

+The Z63 series QX80 was previewed as the QX Monograph Concept on 17 August 2023.
+The production model was teased on 27 February 2024, and was revealed on 20 March 2024 for the 2025 model year with four trim levels available at launch: Pure, Luxe, Sensory and Autograph.